Skip to main content

 ├── Same as key owner → Allowed (self-access)

-├── Is a member of the org → Allowed
+├── Key owner is a member of an org that contains account_id → Allowed

-Membership is verified by querying the account_organization_ids table for a record linking the target account to the organization.
+Membership is verified by checking the key owner’s organizations for a record linking the account to the target account’s organization.

 The Recoup internal admin organization has universal access to all accounts.